Per-example gradients: a new frontier for understanding and improving optimizers: New perspectives from gradient statistics

 We can measure $\mu^{2}$ and $\sigma^{2}$ directly by constructing unbiased estimators using $\nua$ and $\num$:

-The latter is the traditional unbiased estimator of the variance using the sample variance.
+The latter is the traditional unbaised estimator of the variance using the sample variance.
 Therefore, if we can compute an estimate of $\mathbb{E}[\nua]$ and $\mathbb{E}[\num]$ during training, we can directly compare $\mu^{2}$ and $\sigma^{2}$.

 Using EMA estimators, we measured $\mu^{2}$ and $\sigma^{2}$ for both \adam and \muadam.
 We used the same $\beta_{2}$ as the training algorithm so that $\nua$ and $\num$ could be used for the training steps in their respective algorithms.
 We found that at early training times, \adam and \muadam had similar values of $\hat{\mu}^{2}$ and $\hat{\sigma}^{2}$ (Figure \ref{fig:adam_micro_adam_moment_stats}, left).
 In both cases $\hat{\sigma}^{2}>\hat{\mu}^{2}$, and the gap increased during training.
 In order to understand the relative importance of $\mu^{2}$ and $\sigma^{2}$, we define $\sigeff^{2} = \frac{1}{\B}\sigma^{2}$ for \adam, and $\sigeff^{2} = \sigma^{2}$ for \muadam.
 The ratio $\hat{\mu}^{2}/\sigeffhat^{2}$ gives a better sense of the dependence of $\nua$ and $\num$ on the two terms, and reveals that at early times, $\nua$ has a larger contribution from $\mu^{2}$ than $\sigma^{2}$ (Figure \ref{fig:adam_micro_adam_moment_stats}, right).
 This is in contrast to \muadam which is dominated by $\sigma^{2}$ for most of training.